Minijump/Squirrel/README.md

 * templates: this folder contains the html templates and the statics (img, css, js) used by the project
 * _projects: this is the folder that stores the user's projects.
 Each projects must contains a manifest, a folder data_source and a pipeline.py file

-In addition to these folders, you will find a folder named tests that contains the unit tests, as well as a utils folder, which is somewhat unnecessary but included because large projects often have one.
+In addition to these folders, you will find a folder named tests that contains the unit tests.

 ### Running Tests